-Entry visas are required by all visitors to India and Wendy Wu Tours Visa Department can assist you with the process of obtaining an E-visa and will submit the application on your behalf.
+Entry visas are required by all visitors to India and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
 Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.

-Please be advised that all E-Visa Applications for India will be completed by Wendy Wu Tours.
-The information is available from https://www.wendywutours.com.au/before-you-go/passports-visas-travel-health/ - Wendy Wu Tours requires the information sheet, a clear colour photo in JPEG format and clear colour passport copy emailed through to documentation@wendywutours.com.au.
-Visas are valid for 120 days from the date of issue and allow you to stay in the country for up to 60 days.
+Please be advised that all Visa Applications for India must be completed on-line at the VFS website: www.vfsglobal.com/india/australia - Wendy Wu Tours will assist you with instructions.
+Once the form is completed, the application and passport must be sent to Wendy Wu Tours.
+Visas are valid for six months from the date of issue and allow you to stay in the country for up to six months.
 Visa application forms and all relevant documentation are due in our office 75 days prior to departure.
-Applications will not be accepted within 30 days of departure.
-E-Visas will be included with your final documentation approximately three to four weeks prior to your group tour's scheduled departure.
-If you require your E-Visa organised earlier, please contact us.
+Applications will not be accepted within 50 days of departure.
+Passports will be returned with your final documentation four weeks prior to your group tour's scheduled departure.
+If you require your passport to be returned earlier, a \$15AUD courier fee will apply.